Parallel Weighted Random Sampling: Preliminaries

+We give the complexity of algorithms using the usual asymptotic notation with $\Oh{\cdot}$ for upper bounds, $\Om{\cdot}$ for lower bounds, and $\Th{\cdot}$ for simultaneous upper and lower bounds, and $o(\cdot)$ for lower order terms -- see, \eg Ref. \cite{MehSanPar}.

-We strive to describe our parallel algorithms in a model-agnostic way, \ie we largely describe them in terms of standard operations such as prefix sums for which efficient parallel algorithms are known on various models of computation.
-We analyze the algorithms for two simple models of computation.
-In each case $p$ denotes the number of processing elements (PEs).
-Most of our algorithms achieve polylogarithmic running time for a sufficiently large number of PEs.
-This is a classical goal in parallel algorithm theory and we believe that it is now becoming practically important with the advent of massively parallel (``exascale'') computing and fine-grained parallelism in GPGPU.
+We strive to present our parallel algorithms in a model-agnostic way, \ie we largely describe them in terms of standard operations such as prefix sums for which efficient parallel algorithms are known on various models of computation.
+We analyze the algorithms for two simple models of computation, the PRAM (Parallel Random Access Machine) and a distributed message-passing model.
+In each case, $p$ denotes the number of processing elements (PEs).
+Most of our algorithms achieve running time polylogarithmic in the input size for a sufficiently large number of PEs.
+This is a classical goal in parallel algorithm theory, and we believe that it is now becoming practically important with the advent of massively parallel computing and fine-grained parallelism in GPGPUs (general purpose graphics processing units).

-For shared-memory algorithms we use the CREW PRAM model (concurrent read exclusive write parallel random access machine) \cite{Jaj92}.
-We will use the concepts of total \emph{work} and \emph{span} of a computation to analyze these algorithms.
-The span of a computation is the time needed by a parallel algorithm with an unbounded number of PEs.
+For shared-memory algorithms, we use the CREW PRAM model (Concurrent Read Exclusive Write PRAM) \cite{Jaj92}.
+We will use the concepts of \emph{work} and \emph{span} of a computation to analyze these algorithms.
+The work is the total number of clock cycles invested by all~PEs.
+The span is the time needed by a parallel algorithm with an unbounded number of~PEs.
+In this paper, the work is usually linear in the input size $n$ and the span logarithmic in~$n$.
+This is a textual way to say that the running time is $\Oh{n/p+\log p}$ for inputs of size~$n$ and $p$ PEs.

-For distributed-memory computations we use point-to-point communication between PEs where exchanging a message of length $\ell$ takes time $\Tstart+\ell\Tword$.
-We assume $1\leq \Tword\leq\Tstart$.
-We will use that \emph{prefix sums} and \emph{(all-)reductions} can be computed in time $\Oh{\Tword\ell+\Tstart\log p}$ for vectors of size $\ell$.
+For distributed-memory computations, we use point-to-point communication between PEs where passing a message of length $\ell$ takes time $\Tstart+\ell\Tword$.
+We assume $1\leq \Tword\leq\Tstart$ where ``1'' is the unit of time for internal computation in the RAM model (basically counting machine instructions).
+We will use that \emph{prefix sums} and \emph{(all-)reductions} can be computed in time $\Oh{\Tword\ell+\Tstart\log p}$ for vectors of size~$\ell$ \cite[Chapters~13.1--13.3]{MehSanPar}.
 The \emph{all-gather} operation collects a value from each PE and delivers all values to all PEs.
-It can be implemented to run in time $\Oh{\Tword p+\Tstart\log p}$ \cite{KumEtAl94}.
-We will particularly strive to obtain \emph{communication-efficient algorithms}~\cite{SSM13} where total communication cost is sublinear in the local computations.
-Some of our algorithms are even \emph{communication free}.
+It can be implemented to run in time $\Oh{\Tword p+\Tstart\log p}$ \cite[Chapter~13.5]{MehSanPar}.
+We will particularly strive to obtain \emph{communication-efficient algorithms}~\cite{SSM13} where total communication cost is sublinear in the local computation time and local input size.
+Some of our algorithms are even \emph{communication free} (\eg Section~\ref{kwith:dist}).